 - Poor oral hygiene.

-- Unfavourable crown to root ratio being created by crown lengthening. i.e. the crown becoming longer than the root following crown lengthening surgery.
+- Unfavourable crown to root ratio being created by crown lengthening.
+This could mean that the crown becomes longer than the root following the surgery.

 - Front teeth with long clinical crowns.

 - An unrestorable tooth after surgery.

-Before we carry out crown lengthening surgery, we take impressions, x-rays and photos of your teeth and provide you with a mock-up wax-up of the crown so that you can see how the final crown of the tooth will look before we begin any crown lengthening surgery.
+Before we carry out crown lengthening surgery we will take impressions, x-rays, and photos of your teeth.
+We also provide you with a mock-up model so that you can see how the final crown of the tooth will look before we begin any treatment.

 Types of crown lengthening surgery available at Pearl Dental Clinic

 - Reducing gum tissue (gingivectomy) using laser gum surgery.

-- Apically repositioned gum surgery with bone reduction which is carried out by our specialist periodontist (specialist in gum treatment).
+- Apically repositioned gum surgery with bone reduction.
+This is also carried out by our specialist periodontist (specialist in gum treatment).

 - Forced root eruption with orthodontics.